dylanmc/CryptoBook/src/01_intro.rst

 Things to ponder
 ----------------

-1. notice that the order of the alphabet is reversed on your Caesar cipher's inner wheel.
+1. Notice that the order of the alphabet is reversed on your Caesar cipher's inner wheel.
 You may have seen a Caesar cipher whose inner wheel and outer wheel go in the same direction.
 What attributes do each version have?
 What advantages or disadvantages can you think between the two versions?

-2. if it took you one minute to try to decrypt a message using a key you guessed, how long would it take, on average, to decrypt a Caesar cipher message whose key you don't know\ [1]_?
+2. If it took you one minute to try to decrypt a message using a key you guessed, how long would it take, on average, to decrypt a Caesar cipher message whose key you don't know\ [1]_?
 If it takes a computer 1 millisecond try one key on a message, how long, on average, would